Your business is missing out on the SEO benefits of structured data.

 - Visibility: Finally, you can display other details related to your business, such as a logo and the CEO’s name.

-At first glance, the code may seem complicated, but it’s not a bad place for a beginner to start.
+At first glance, the code may seem complicated, but it’s not the wrong place for a beginner to start.
+Schema.org(Canonical URL: https://schema.org) provides a list of the most common types of schema markup.

-Currently, there are several ways to use schema markup vocabulary, including RDFa, Microdata, and JSON-LD.
+There are several ways to use schema markup vocabulary, including RDFa, Microdata, and JSON-LD.
 Google supports all three of these, though it prefers JSON-LD.
+It may be easier to use a plugin.

 Resource Description Framework in Attributes (RDFa)